hackclub/winter/ByteAtATime.md

 Also, the current keyboard I have is really crappy and my brother really hates the sound, but since I'm broke I don't really have a good reason to waste my earnings.

+This would be my first time lubing switches, so that's a learning experience.

 I also plan to add a KDE widget to tell me information such as whether caps lock is on and stuff like that.

 (Not sure if this project counts though)